-Unlike the previous version of ISO 9001 which was updated in the year 2008, the current 2015 version contains a total of 10 clauses, with 7 of them being mandatory requirements (clauses 4-10).
-The first three clauses just provide general information, but are not any less important than the others.
+Unlike the previous version of ISO 9001, the current 2015 revision contains a total of 10 headings or clauses, with 7 of them containing the 'mandatory' requirements (Clauses 4 to 10).
+The first three clauses provide general information but they are no less important.

-Each of these clauses contain individual requirements and procedures that must be followed to the T in order for the business to successfully hold on to their certification, as well as benefit from everything that comes from a properly executed quality management system.
-Keep reading to find out everything you need to know about all 10 clauses of ISO 9001.
+Each of these sub-clauses contain individual requirements and processes that must be followed in order for the business to successfully attain certification, as well as benefit from everything that comes from a properly executed quality management system.

 Take a look at the list down below to learn the specific names of each ISO 9001 clause, and keep reading to get an idea of what each one is all about.